 Accreditation is the process in accordance with which a course of education and training for registrants or those in training to become registrants of the Pharmaceutical Society NI is approved.

-Future pharmacists: standards for the initial education and training of pharmacists in Great Britain (GPhC, 2011) sets out the initial education and training standards for pharmacists training in Great Britain and Standards for the education and training of non-EEA pharmacists wanting to register in Great Britain (GPhC, 2011) is the companion document for non-EEA pharmacists.
+Standards for the Initial Education and training of pharmacists (Jan 2021) sets out the initial education and training standards for pharmacists training in Great Britain.
 These standards have been adopted by the Pharmaceutical Society for use in Northern Ireland.

 The accreditation of pharmacy courses leading to registration and annotation in Great Britain (GPhC, 2011) sets out the criteria and standards the GPhC will apply to providers who seek to offer an accredited course or an approved qualification or course.
 These criteria and standards have been adopted by the Pharmaceutical Society for use in Northern Ireland.